frootlab/rian/docs/glossary.rst

     Mean Absolute Difference
         The *Mean Absolute Difference* (MD) is a normalized distance measure for the interpretation of vector spaces as orthogonal lattices.
-For a vector space of dimension *n*, this distance is defined by:
+For a vector space of dimension *n*, this distance is given by:

         .. math::
             \mathrm{MD}_{1}(\vec{x},\,\vec{y})
                 := \frac{1}{n}\sum_{i=1}^n|y_{i}-x_{i}|

-        The mean absolute difference is induced by the :term:`mean absolute` and specifies the :term:`Power-Mean difference` for the case :math:`p=1`.
+        The mean absolute difference is induced by the :term:`mean absolute` and specifies the :term:`power mean difference` for the case :math:`p=1`.
 Furthermore the mean absolute difference is linear dependent to the :term:`Manhattan distance`: